 Below are some of the steps to follow during the variable selection procedure of your dataset

 You have to dissect your dataset into train and test data and try various new predictive algorithms to identify the best one.
+This fundamental but complicated process may require external assistance from a custom AI software development company.
 Moreover, doing this will help you evaluate the performance of the test dataset and make sure the model is stable.
 By this stage, 80% of your python modeling is done.

 Let’s utilize the random forest predictive analytics framework to analyze the performance of our test data.